Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

     Presolved: 1 rows, 10 columns, 10 nonzeros
     ...

+Transaction costs can be provided either as a constant value, applying the same cost uniformly to all assets, or as a numpy array or pandas Series, allowing for asset-specific costs.

 Note that these parameters prescribe the transaction costs relative to the trade value.
-In the above example we used ``costs_buy=0.0025``, meaning that each transaction for a long position incurs transaction costs of 0.25% of the traded value.
+In the above example we used ``costs_buy=0.0025``, meaning that each buy transaction incurs transaction costs of 0.25% of the traded value.

 All transaction costs are assumed to be covered by the portfolio itself,